 In the Lifetime of the Buddha

 A king employed a chaplain to determine whether newly made swords were lucky or not by smelling them, and he only recommended swords made by men who bribed him.
 One angry sword-maker put ground pepper in the sheath and when the chaplain sniffed it he sneezed and cut off his nose.

-The Buddha heard some of his disciples discussing what had happened and told them this story so they knew this corrupt chaplain had done the exact same thing in an earlier birth, and that things are not always inherently good or bad, sometimes it depends on the situation.
+The Buddha heard some of his disciples discussing what had happened and he told them this story so they knew that this corrupt chaplain had done the exact same thing in an earlier birth, and that things are not always inherently good or bad, sometimes it depends on the situation.